rvsrvs/jasdev.github.io/_posts/2018-2-5-ambient-intimacy.md

 ![Email from Ryan: “Hey Jasdev, Ryan (@ryandawidjan) here, hope you don't mind me reaching out.
 Welcome to NYC!
 Been here for a year and a half and love it.”](/public/images/ryan_cold_email.png)

-Below, I attempt to break down the components that give rise to ambient intimacy and how it’s exhibited in other mediums.
+Below, I attempt to break down the components that give rise to ambient intimacy and how it’s embedded in other services.

 ## Deconstructing Ambient Intimacy

-Ambient intimacy appears to have a few constituent parts.
-Namely, effortlessness, a _longitudinal_ surface area, and deliberate choices around nomenclature/context of relationships in the given medium.
+Ambient intimacy appears to have a few attributes.
+Namely, effortlessness, a metaphorical surface area, cadence, and deliberate choices around nomenclature/context.
 Let’s step through each.

 ### Effortlessness

 To catch up with friends and loved ones, a common approach is to ask “how are things going?”-style questions.
 They’re _well-intentioned_ gestures that are necessary on occasion.
 But, they have a sticking point: an asymmetric amount of “effort” involved between the asker and the recipient.
 Firing off a quick “how’s the week been?” message takes seconds.
 To answer it, one has to (lossily) translate a week’s worth of emotions, interactions, and thoughts into text, which takes a lot of emotional energy.
 While the asymmetry is resolved by reciprocating the question, the net effort for both parties is still high.
 Ambient intimacy navigates around this.
 The intent _isn’t_ a replacement for genuine catch-ups, but rather a lightweight way to maintain the _pulse_ of a relationship.
 Services attempt to “reduce“ this energy spend through specific cues.
 For instance, I’d often use [Timehop](https://timehop.com) entries as the starting point in a conversation that would otherwise be awkward to resurface out of the blue.
-Another example (which we’ll dive into later) is Apple’s Activity watchOS and iOS apps.
+Another example is Apple’s Activity watchOS and iOS apps.
 Throughout the day, Activity will send notifications as friends complete workouts and close their [Move, Stand, and Exercise rings](https://www.apple.com/apple-watch-series-3/#activity-tracker).

 ![Activity notification that reads: “Sravanti finished a workout.”](/public/images/activity_notification.png)

 ![Reply dialog to the notification with two options currently in view: “💪💪💪” and “Ready or not…”](/public/images/activity_reply.png)

 watchOS makes cheering on my friends easier by pre-populating replies.
 Further, there isn’t an extra, explicit step to trigger these notifications.
-They just silently fan out to all shared contacts upon workout completion.
+They silently fan out to all shared contacts upon workout completion.

-### Longitudinal Surface Area
+### Surface Area

 Ambient intimacy isn’t a one-and-done checkbox; it takes a while to bake.
-I visualize this intimacy as a sort of _longitudinal_ surface area.
-By vulnerably sharing on mediums like Twitter, I’m able to increase the area of my consciousness over time, which folks can use as a starting point in taking relationships online to offline.
-Tangentially, there’s something special about time stamping tweets (or whatever the atomic unit of the medium is).
-Being able to look back on timestamped interactions adds depth to a relationship that “we’ve known one another for eight years!“ glosses over.
+I visualize this intimacy as a sort of surface area.
+By vulnerably sharing on mediums like Twitter, I’m able to increase this metaphorical surface area, which folks can use as a jumping off point in taking relationships online to offline.
+Tangentially, there’s something special about tweets having timestamps.
+They add a timescale to this surface area.
+Being able to look back on dated interactions adds depth to a relationship that “we’ve known one another for eight years!“ glosses over.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/jasdev?ref_src=twsrc%5Etfw">@jasdev</a> congrats on the move. are you in NYC now man?</p>&mdash; ryan (@ryandawidjan) <a href="https://twitter.com/ryandawidjan/status/633777052957736960?ref_src=twsrc%5Etfw">August 18, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">its been a great year hangin</p>&mdash; ryan (@ryandawidjan) <a href="https://twitter.com/ryandawidjan/status/768482417200037890?ref_src=twsrc%5Etfw">August 24, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### Cadence

 While ambient intimacy shouldn’t be strictly regimented, it tends to fall into a natural cadence.
 My Twitter following graph’s consciousness is in my pocket _every day_.
 That’s incredible to think about.
 As we’ll explore in a bit, different mediums cultivate intimacy at specific paces depending on the unit of consumption (e.g. tweets ⇒ daily, podcasts ⇒ weekly or monthly).

 ### Network Nomenclature and Context

-The final components are network nomenclature and the context of consumption.
-First, the nouns and verbs a service uses affect the weight of a relationship.
+The final components are network nomenclature and context.
+First, the nouns and verbs a service uses influence the weight of a relationship.
 Nuanced differences between “subscriber,“ “follower,” “friend,” or “connection” shape our interpretation of the edges between nodes[^2].
 This is part of the reason why losing a Facebook _friend_ stings a bit more than losing a Twitter _follower_ (aside from bidirectionality requirement).

 Second, _where_ you consume content in the medium matters.
 Context can span a few dimensions: